 If you’re not advocating violence, does that mean you only train against untrained people?

 Believe it or not, I’ve heard such garbage (not in person, usually through Facebook messenger or some other virtual reality) by those too insecure to inquire and experience the truth (i.e., by those who don’t really care about the truth because they can’t handle the truth).

 Allow me to clarify something: I wasn’t referring to just untrained people.
 I was referring to anyone who would be stupid enough to step up and force you to defend yourself.

 You see: Most of us get the opportunity to choose to fight or not.
 We can live our lives with dignity and respect, or we can disrespect others and act stupid.
 When we choose to start a fight when there are other options – we’re being stupid.
 Yes.
 That’s my word for it.
 Like it or not, it’s stupid.

 Now, when someone acts stupid they’re responsible for their choice.
 If you defend yourself against stupid and they get hurt – that’s their fault.
 They shouldn’t have made such a stupid decision as to attack you.
 The same goes for you, though, when you act stupid.
 So, make your choices to fight wisely.

 We could say the same thing about the law.
-The law in Indiana is very understanding of self-defense, but it isn’t forgiving of people who choose to act stupid (as I’ve defined it).
+The law in Florida is very understanding of self-defense, but it isn’t forgiving of people who choose to act stupid (as I’ve defined it).
 So, again, make your choices to fight wisely.